dctelf/dctelf.github.io/_posts/2025-01-25-certificate-revocation.md

 ---

 Certificate revocation has always felt a bit opaque to me - I'm aware that the from a WebPKI perspective, browser behaviour has been varied and has not necessarily made revocation checking a reliable feature of the trust model.
 I'd like to understand a bit more of the internal workings of revocation mechanisms and what the current CA and browser approach is.

+In this first part, I'll cover the older (but still relevant in 2025) approaches to revocation (CRLs and OCSP) - in a later second part, I'll cover some of the more recent approaches being taken by browser vendors such as CRLite, OneCRL, CRLsets etc.

 ## Questions to explore